saul890/studbud_1/public/README.md

 <sub> However, feedback also showed that the user group would benefit from a dictionary lookup, escpecially if the dictionary included synonyms as well as definitions.
 Therefore, the acronym maker was abandoned and replaced with a dictionary lookup.</sub>

+## Future Development
+<sub> I would like to develop this prototype into a fully functional web application.
+The prototype still has some functionality aspects not working.
+For example, when the user refreshes the task list page and then deletes a task, that task is not deleted from local storage, so the task will still show in the kanban board or when the page is refreshed again.
+This is, amongst other small functionality issues are what I would like to focus on fixing, if the prototype was to be further developed and used by year 12 students.</sub>

+## References
+<sub>Tartaglia, R. (2021) jKanban.
+Github.
+Retrieved from https://github.com/riktar/jkanban</sub>
+<sub>Naeleck.
+(2022) Study Music 2022.
+Spotify.
+Retrieved from https://open.spotify.com/playlist/471N195f5jAVs086lzYglw?si=bedb441cb53144b4</sub>
+<sub>Naeleck.
+(2022) Study Music 2022.
+Spotify.
+Retrieved from https://open.spotify.com/playlist/471N195f5jAVs086lzYglw?si=bedb441cb53144b4</sub>
+<sub>Freepik.
+(2022) Icons.
+Flat Icon.
+Retrieved from https://www.flaticon.com/</sub>
+<sub>CodeLab.
+(2018).
+HTML CSS JS - Speed Code - Stopwatch.
+YouTube.
+Retrieved from https://www.youtube.com/watch?v=yhhFXNHKpsk</sub>
+<sub>abhik b.
+(2021).
+Mini Javascript Project - Pomodoro Timer with Circular Progress Indicator (Vanilla JS , HTML ,CSS).
+YouTube.
+Retrieved from https://www.youtube.com/watch?v=MtYR2vCs2R0&t=643s</sub>
+<sub>Free Dictionary API.
+(2022).
+Retrieved from https://dictionaryapi.dev/</sub>